digitalrebar/doc/development/api/provider.rst

 operations.
 As the scope of the providers grows, the number and type of methods they must implement will grow as well.
 The methods are:

-register\_endpoint

-  Register a new Provider.
+:register\_endpoint: Register a new Provider.
 This must be a private method that will be called after a new Provider is created via the Provider API.
 It accepts no parameters.

-create\_node

-  Create a new node on the provider.
+:create\_node: Create a new node on the provider.
 This method will be called as part of the node creation via the Rebar API.
 It accepts the node as its parameter.

-reboot\_node

-  Reboot the node.
+:reboot\_node: Reboot the node.
 It accepts the node as its parameter.

-delete\_node

-  Delete the node from the provider.
+:delete\_node: Delete the node from the provider.
 It accepts the node as its parameter.

 In general, the shim that implements these methods should be as small as possible, calling out to the external service to do most of the work.
-These methods should also be non-blocking to the extent feasible -- these methods should start doing whaterer is needed and return, and the external service should call back into Rebar as appropriate once the work is done.
+These methods should also be non-blocking to the extent feasible -- these methods should start doing whatever is needed and return, and the external service should call back into Rebar as appropriate once the work is done.